You are viewing this course for September start 2024

-The department offers a one year Mphil or a full PhD in Fine Art or Art History.
+The School of Art at Aberystwyth University offers a three-year PhD in either Fine Art or Art History.

 Areas of study